icyflame/PersistentScratch.vim/README.md

 # PersistentScratch.vim

-> Scratch files in persistent storage
+> Store your scratch files in persistent storage

 ## Why?